Administrative (including Financial) Accountability

 - Our self-interest in attracting stronger public and private support is dependent on the degree of trust that the broader public has in the University of Toronto.
 Even a small number of isolated mistakes greatly harm not only the individuals and units involved, but also the University’s reputation as a whole.

 As stewards of public funds, we need to assure ourselves that the responsibilities delegated to us are being discharged in a manner which meets the financial control standards of universities.
 The financial administration responsibilities are documented in the section Objectives and Responsibilities.

 To assist in highlighting the most important areas and to ensure a continuous awareness on the part of those with financial management responsibilities, the University has developed the concept of an annual financial accountability report to provide a reminder, and a tangible manifestation, of our commitment to excellent financial management.
 All levels of administration are asked to complete the report annually.
-Reports have been developed for Health and Safety Coordinators, Principal Investigators, Business Officers, Chairs, Directors, Managers, Principals, Deans, Assistant Vice-Presidents (and other similar senior administrative officers), the CFO, Vice-Presidents, and the President.
+Reports have been developed for Health and Safety Coordinators, Principal Investigators, Business Officers, Chairs, Directors, Managers, Principals, Deans, Assistant Vice-Presidents (and other similar senior administrative officers), the CFO, Chief of Government Relations, Vice-Presidents, and the President.
 Based on the current responsibilities of these positions, the most important responsibilities have been included.
 The report is intended to be completed and filed with one’s supervisor.
 Your supervisor will provide implementation instructions for this year.